 With over 300 years of heritage there was a lot of archaic language still used by folk who accepted it as part of the insurance tradition.
 But most customers didn’t understand it, so it had to change – along with the other tradition of treating customers as just one more number in a bank of figures.

 So Aviva called me and my team in and we started work on helping them recognise people as human beings.

 Aviva’s language needed to feel more personal and also reassure customers that they were dealing with experts.

 The new tone of voice began to spread – it was infectious, in a good way.
-We started workshops and trained writers, the brand team, actuaries, human resources, lawyers, directors and business coaches.
+We started workshops and trained writers, the brand team, actuaries, people team, lawyers, directors and business coaches.
 Some were already excellent by the time we met them.
 Others shed the shackles of a Victorian style and started writing in a more human way.

 Transforming the culture

 We also wrote communications for departments right across the business.
-We loaned Afia writers to support various in-house.
+We loaned Afia writers to support various in-house departments.
 And we developed online learning where Aviva people can learn about it for themselves.
 Then we rested – phew.